Georgia law will ban most transgender care for kids under 18

 It’s part of a nationwide effort by conservatives to restrict transgender athletes, gender-affirming care and drag shows.
 Governors in Mississippi, Utah and South Dakota have signed similar bills.

-Opponents said they believe the new law is an unconstitutional infringement on parents’ rights and the American Civil Liberties Union of Georgia threatened Tuesday to sue if the bill becomes law.
-Judges have at least temporarily blocked laws limiting gender-affirming treatment of transgender youth in Arkansas and Alabama.
+Opponents say they believe the new law is an unconstitutional infringement on parents’ rights.
+The American Civil Liberties Union of Georgia said it would “use every legal means at our disposal” to stop the law from taking effect, shortly after Kemp signed it.
+Judges have — at least temporarily — blocked laws limiting gender-affirming treatment of transgender youth in Arkansas and Alabama.

 Doctors could still be able to prescribe medicines to block puberty under the Georgia bill, but Republicans say restrictions on other treatments are needed to prevent children from making decisions they will regret later.
 The law takes effect July 1, and says that minors who are already receiving hormone therapy will be allowed to continue.